SchedMD/slurm-gcp/docs/images.md

 ### Creation

-Install software dependencies and build images from configation.
+Install software dependencies and build images from configuration.

 See [slurm-gcp packer project](../packer/README.md) for details.